What qualifies me to talk to you about your money?

 Money is such a personal and important subject.
 You deserve to know the full scoop about “Professional Manisha” so you can decide if I’m someone you want to listen to.
 Below is a summary of my academic, work, and media experience.
 Need a printable version of my bio?
 Click here.

-I have spent over 20 years working in various aspects of the financial services industry.
-At various points in my corporate career I worked as an analyst, portfolio manager, and client relations executive for institutional money management firms with billions of dollars in assets under management (SG Warburg, Atalanta/Sosnoff Capital Corp, Fayez Sarofim & Co. and Sands Capital Management).
-At the peak of my corporate career I built out and ran a $6 billion separately managed account business.
-In 2009, I launched my Financial Education practice.
-In 2012, I launched my Wealth Management practice.
-Today I also serve as a consultant to TIAA-CREF’s Women’s Engagement Initiative and am on the National Board of the Girls Scouts of the USA.
+My entire 20+ year career has been spent working in the financial services industry.
+I started off on the institutional side of the business, working at various points as an analyst, portfolio manager, and client relations executive for institutional money management firms with billions of dollars in assets under management (SG Warburg, Atalanta/Sosnoff Capital Corp, Fayez Sarofim & Co. and Sands Capital Management).
+At the peak of my institutional career I built out and ran a $6 billion separately managed account business.
+In 2009, I switched gears to focus on individuals, launching my Financial Education practice.
+In 2012, I started my own female-focused registered investment advisory firm, MoneyZen Wealth Management as a member of The BAM Alliance.
+Today, I serve as the Director of Wealth Strategies for women at Buckingham and The BAM Allicance.
+Through MoneyZen, LLC I also take on select keynote speaking and corporate consulting / spokesperson projects, and currently serve as a consultant to TIAA-CREF’s Women’s Engagement Initiative.

-My work has been featured in a wide range of national publications including: The Wall Street Journal, The Boston Globe, The Chicago Tribune, MORE, Glamour, and Real Simple.
-My national TV appearances on the subject of women and financial independence include: The Today Show, The Rachel Ray Show, CNN’s Your Bottom Line, and PBS’s Nightly Business Report.
-My MoneyZen blog also appears on The Huffington Post.
+I currently sit on CNBC’s 2015 Financial Advisor Council, am a member of the Wall Street Journal’s Wealth Experts’ Panel, and am a Real Simple A-List blogger.
+Over the years, my financial literacy advocacy work has been featured in a wide range of other national publications including: The New York Times, The Boston Globe, The Chicago Tribune, MORE, Glamour, and Redbook.
+My national TV appearances on the subject of women and financial independence include: CNBC’s Power Lunch, The Today Show, The Rachel Ray Show, CNN’s Your Bottom Line, and PBS’s Nightly Business Report.
 For a full listing, visit my MEDIA page.

 Why I focus on women